 The Goethe Pop Up Kansas City and the Goethe-Institut Boston present Queer Literature from Germany and the US

 .
-Join us for our first event as we welcome Berlin-based author and spoken word artist Jayrôme Robinet
+Join us for our second event as we welcome Berlin-based debut novelist Olivia Wenzel

-from New York for a reading followed by a conversation between the authors.
-This virtual event will be moderated by Dr. Robert D. Tobin.
+from New York for a reading followed by a conversation.
+The virtual conversation will be moderated by Dr. Robert D. Tobin.

 This event is part of Queer as German Folk